anbreezee/4b82/README.md

 When you run this application it adds new commit to 4b82 git repository and prints the `commit hash`, `data` and `deflated bytes`.

-If you need to get specified commit, you can use function 'getCommit':
+To get specific commit use `getCommit` function:

 <pre>// Initialize 4b82
 _4b82.init(config, function (err) {